 Your strategy was awesome.
 Your priorities were set and communicated to the team.
 You chose the best metrics and used the best of the tools.
-Your team was working hard.
+Your service and maintenance team was working hard.
 Yet, when you tally the customer experience scores, you found that numbers were not even close to your estimates.
 Even after having the right tools like a comprehensive field service software or a robust CMMS program and other technologies in place!

 Does this sound familiar?
 Well, far too many executives share the same results.

 The hunt for factors that led to poor customer experience could be difficult, mainly for two reasons: one, that customer experience has a broad and holistic nature.
 In that sense, identifying what miffed the customers in the present or in the past that made them write a poor review or discontinue the service could be tricky.

 And second is experience is personal and unique to everyone.
 That means the problem you have identified with one customer may not be the problem of another.

 However, your service technicians’ activities may leave a trail, following which you could uncover what went wrong.
 In other cases, technician behavior might be the very reason for poor customer experience.